andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 ```

 If you do not want to type your username and password every time you work with a remote server, you will to install the credential helper.
+See the article [Set Up Git](https://help.github.com/articles/set-up-git) for additional details on setting up the credential helper.

 ### Creating a GitHub Account